 The Vertex Tax Accounting application uses tax-sensitive data from SAP BPC to perform tax provision calculations and reporting in an automated, integrated way, which includes handling:

-- Current tax expense and an organization’s current tax position;
+- Current tax expense and an organisation’s current tax position;

 - Deferred tax expense;